-Make This Beautiful Rustic Loaf With No Mixer No Kneading No Kidding
+Make Rustic Bread With No Mixer No Kneading

 When you go to a fancy bakery or bread shop, a gorgeous rustic loaf of bread like this one might have a price tag of $5.00 or more.
 Why not bake it yourself at home for pennies and enjoy the amazing fragrance of yeast bread in every corner of your house while you do?
 It’s ridiculously easy!

 The crispy crust and chewy middle were born to dunk in soup, slather with butter, or top with a thin slice of sharp cheddar cheese.
 This bread is incredible, but best of all, it’s incredibly easy to do!

 I was shocked by the outstanding results, even on my very first attempt!

 Start It Tonight You Can Have A Perfectly Baked Rustic Loaf Tomorrow

 All you need is a bowl, a spoon, and four ingredients to make the dough.
 While you are doing dishes or before you go to bed, stir up a batch.
 Once you’ve mixed up the ingredients, cover the bowl tightly with plastic film.

 Then, the dough can sit on the counter and wait for 8 hours or up to 24 hours until you are ready to bake it!
 The slow rise is what gives this bread its distinctive flavor.